 The combined total estimate of the project is about $8 million comprised of approximately $1.6 million remaining in previous funding, $5.4 million in SMART SCALE funding and $1 million from the Town of Warrenton.

-Preliminary engineering work will continue on both projects in 2018 using previous funds.
-The full project schedule will be determined when preliminary engineering work continues.
+Preliminary engineering work has begun on the project using previous funds.
 The project design will be presented at a public hearing.
 Construction is anticipated to begin in 2022.

 The purpose of this project is to improve safety and lessen traffic congestion along Route 17/29 Business/211 (Broadview Avenue) in the Town of Warrenton.
 The project calls for installation of a raised median from Route 211 (Lee Highway) to south of Route 17 (James Madison Highway), a 0.73-mile stretch.